IRTF-PEARG/ietf-fingerprinting/draft-wood-privsec-wfattacks.md

 --- abstract

-This document summarizes past research on Website Fingerprinting attacks, which
+The IETF is well on its way to protecting connection metadata with protocols such as DNS-over-TLS and DNS-over-HTTPS, and work-in-progress towards encrypting the TLS SNI.
+However, more work is needed to protect traffic metadata, especially in the context of web traffic.
+In this document, we survey Website Fingerprinting attacks, which are a class of attacks that use machine learning techniques to attack web privacy, and highlight metadata leaks used by said attacks.
+We also survey proposed mitigations for such leakage and discuss their applicability to IETF protocols such as TLS, QUIC, and HTTP.
+We endeavor to show that Website Fingerprinting attacks are a serious problem that affect all Internet users, and we pose open problems and directions for future research in this area.

 --- middle

 # Introduction

-Internet protocols such as TLS 1.3 \cite{rfc8446} and QUIC \cite{ietf-quic-transport-16}
+Internet protocols such as TLS 1.3 {{!RFC8446}} and QUIC {{!I-D.ietf-quic-transport}}
 bring substantial improvements to end-users.
 The IETF engineered these with security and privacy in mind by encrypting more protocol messages using modern cryptographic primitives and algorithms, and engineering